kdavies4/ModelicaRes/README.md

 ### License terms

-[ModelicaRes] is published under the liberal terms of the BSD license (see [LICENSE.txt](LICENSE.txt)).
+[ModelicaRes] is published under the terms of the BSD license (see [LICENSE.txt](LICENSE.txt)).
 Please share any modifications you make (preferably on a Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.